Arrange a courier pick-up before drawing blood

 MELISA needs at least 3.6ml of blood for each metal tested

-If you are testing children, a smaller volume may be needed as children have a denser lymphocyte count.
+If you have a known disease which causes a low lymphocyte count, please send an extra tube.
+A smaller volume may be sent for children, as they have a denser lymphocyte count.
 Please check with the laboratory for more details.

 Use citrate tubes